dleppik/EgTest/README.md

 Because code, tests, and documentation belong together.

 ## What it's for (and not for)
 EgTest annotations provide **testable documentation in the source code**.

-EgTest annotations automatically show up in Javadoc, so you can have confidence that the examples work as documented.
+The annotations automatically show up in Javadoc and are automatically compiled into JUnit tests.
+That way, you know that the examples work.

 By removing the excuses for writing tests, you may find yourself writing tests for one-off code or exploratory code.
 Rather than testing in a REPL, it is easier to write a permanent unit test.
 Even simple one-line functions are worth a unit test when it's this quick and easy!

-**EgTest is not an excuse to avoid writing full unit tests!** In some cases, especially with functional programming, you might be able to just use EgTest.
+**EgTest is not an excuse to avoid writing full unit tests!** In some cases, especially with functional programming, EgTest may be sufficient.
 EgTest should encourage you to break your complex code into small, simple, easily tested functions.
-With EgTest, you don't need to write several lines of unit test boilerplate for a one-line test—but you still need that boilerplate for more complicated tests.
+But what makes EgTest so simple is that it doesn't try to solve all your testing needs: it's there to complement, not replace full unit testing.

 ### Examples